 As a shareholder of record, you may vote in person at the AGM or vote by proxy.
 In the case of joint holders, the vote of the senior member who tenders a vote, whether in person or by proxy, shall be accepted to the exclusion of the votes of the other shareholder of record and, for this purpose, seniority shall be determined by the order in which the names stand in the register of members of the Company in respect of the joint holding.
 The appointment of a proxy will not preclude a shareholder of record from attending, speaking, asking questions and voting at the AGM should the shareholder subsequently wish to do so.
 A proxy need not be a member of the Company.
-If you wish to appoint more than one proxy or a person not listed on the form of proxy, please contact our Company Secretary at 28 Baggot Street Lower, Dublin 2, Ireland.
+If you wish to appoint more than one proxy or a person not listed on the form of proxy, please contact our Company Secretary at Joshua Dawson House, Dawson Street, Dublin 2, D02 RY95, Ireland.

-A Form of Proxy is enclosed with this notice of AGM for shareholders of record.
-To be effective, the Form of Proxy duly completed and executed, together with any authority under which it is executed, or a certified copy thereof, must be lodged with the Company Secretary at 28 Baggot Street Lower, Dublin 2, Ireland, so as to be received by no later than 3 hours before the AGM on 22 September, 2022, or if the AGM is adjourned, 3 hours before the time appointed for the adjourned meeting or (in the case of a poll taken otherwise than at or on the same day as the AGM or adjourned meeting) the day before the taking of the poll at which it is to be used.
-Any alteration to the Form of Proxy must be initialled by the person who signs it.
+A form of proxy is enclosed with this notice of AGM for shareholders of record.
+To be effective, the form of proxy duly completed and executed, together with any authority under which it is executed, or a certified copy thereof, must be lodged with the Company Secretary at Joshua Dawson House, Dawson Street, Dublin 2, D02 RY95, Ireland, so as to be received by no later than 3 hours before the AGM on 31 August 2023, or if the AGM is adjourned, 3 hours before the time appointed for the adjourned meeting or (in the case of a poll taken otherwise than at or on the same day as the AGM or adjourned meeting) the day before the taking of the poll at which it is to be used.
+Any alteration to the form of proxy must be initialled by the person who signs it.

-Alternatively, provided it is received by no later than 3 hours before the AGM on 22 September, 2022, or if the AGM is adjourned, 3 hours before the time appointed for the adjourned meeting, the appointment of a proxy may be submitted by telephone or electronically, subject to the applicable terms and conditions, using the phone number on the Form of Proxy and following the instructions provided.
-The information you need to appoint your proxy by telephone or electronically is included at the top of your Form of Proxy.

-You need only vote in one way (so that, if you vote by Internet or by telephone, you need not return the Form of Proxy).
-In the case of a corporation, the Form of Proxy must be either executed under seal or signed on its behalf by a duly authorised officer or attorney.
+Alternatively, provided it is received by no later than 3 hours before the AGM on 31 August 2023, or if the AGM is adjourned, 3 hours before the time appointed for the adjourned meeting, the appointment of a proxy may be submitted by telephone or electronically, subject to the applicable terms and conditions, using the phone number on the form of proxy and following the instructions provided.
+The information you need to appoint your proxy by telephone or electronically is also included at the top of your form of proxy.
+You need only vote in one way (so that, if you vote by Internet or by telephone, you need not return the form of proxy).
+In the case of a corporation, the form of proxy must be either executed under seal or signed on its behalf by a duly authorised officer or attorney.